CarterFendley/moos-ivp-pLearn/scripts/rewards/README.md

 ## Installing and running

+**NOTE:** All of these instructions are to be run in the host machine NOT the pLearn docker container

 ### Prereqs

 You should have some version of `python3` on your OS and install the following dependicies